llucbb/friends/README.md

 The legacy team has provided us with a script that you can execute to check if your implementation is on the right path.
 Just execute `bash -c scripts/legacy-test` while your service is running and expect all checks to pass.
 This script uses `bash` and should work just fine in macOs and linux.
-In windows you can use [git-bash](https://gitforwindows.org/).

 No database needed, you can persist everything in memory.

 We expect from you to apply good practices and be proud of what you do.
 Good luck!

-## Build & Run

-`./gradlew bootRun`